 |Size||413 mm or 16.25” (w) x 281 mm or 11.06” (d) x 28 mm or 1.1” (h)|

 |Extras||backlit keyboard, HD camera, upwards facing stereo speakers|

 Keep in mind this is a test-configuration and most retail versions will be different in some way.
 Asus will offer different storage options, a choice of either a FHD or an UHD screen and probably 16 GB of RAM on most models.

-On top of these, they will have a ROG Strix GL702VM model available as well, indentical to the GL702VT tested here, but with one exception: it will include an Nvidia GTX 1060 graphics solution, which is 50% faster than the GTX 970M chip.
-A larger selection of portable laptop with Nvidia GTX 1060 graphics is available here.
+On top of these, they will have a ROG Strix GL702VM model available as well, identical to the GL702VT tested here, but with one exception: it will include an Nvidia GTX 1060 graphics solution, which is 50% faster than the GTX 970M chip.
+A larger selection of portable laptops with Nvidia GTX 1060 graphics is available here.
 An ROG Strix GL702VS model with Nvidia 1070 graphics will also be available in stores later this year.